 The next issue that had to be addressed was the inter-relationship between the VDPC and VIEMA.
 After considerable discussion and debate, it was recommended that since the VIEMA did not have any funds or staffing capability, the VDPC would serve as VIEMA’s planning staff.
 The VDPC agreed to this and the VIEMA approved it at the 17 June 2005 meeting.
 This arrangement continues at present.

 During the early days of its existence, the VDPC did not have an funding and was totally dependent on administrative support from VIFR.
 CERT training was also directly funded by that organization as well.
 In 2004 and 2005 VIFR provided some minimal specific disaster preparedness funding.
 During latter 2005 and in subsequent years this process became more regularized.
 In late 2005, King County made grants of FEMA/DHS funds available to local communities on a competitive basis.
 As a follow-on Vashon received grants for Citizens Corps Council activities, CERT, Volunteers in Police Service, the Medical Reserve Corps, and NEROs.
 In addition, a grant was received from Rotary for generators and satellite telephones and additional grants was received from King County for disaster preparedness supplies and equipment.

 In early 2006, Rick Wallace was elected President of VDPC.
 (From here on questions about the history should be referred to Rick Wallace.)

-*** General Joseph Ulatoski, a retired three-star general, is the originator of emergency preparedness efforts on Vashon.
+*** General Joseph Ulatoski, a retired Brigadier General, is the originator of emergency preparedness efforts on Vashon.
 In 2007, he described the initial efforts to organize, which led to the 2007 incorporation of VashonBePrepared as a coalition of various groups informally known as the disaster clubs.